Oral polio vaccine AIDS hypothesis: Development of hypothesis

 The Laboratoire Médical de Stanleyville was sited at the city now known as Kisangani.

 In 2003, Hooper published additional statements that he believed supported his hypothesis in an article in the London Review of Books.
 These included accounts of an interview with Jacques Kanyama, a virology technician at the lab in Stanleyville (the Laboratoire Médical de Stanleyville (LMS)) responsible for testing the CHAT vaccine and performing the initial set of vaccinations, who was reported to have said that batches of CHAT had been produced on site by Paul Osterrieth.
 In addition, Philip Elebe, a microbiology technician, was claimed to have said that tissue cultures were being produced from Lindi chimpanzees.
 Osterrieth has denied these claims and stated that this work would not have been possible in this laboratory, stating that:

 at no time did I ever attempt to make cell cultures from chimpanzee tissues.
 In addition, I wish to state categorically that no poliovaccine was ever produced or could have been produced in Stanleyville, since the facilities were totally inadequate for the production or control of poliovaccine.

 In his book, Hooper also stated that Gaston Ninane was involved in using chimpanzee cells to produce vaccine in Congo.
 Ninane responded to this allegation by stating that he could "categorically deny" ever having tried to make tissue cultures from chimpanzee cells.
 The people involved in vaccine production and distribution from America state that no vaccine was prepared locally in Congo and that only the CHAT vaccine from America was used.
 Barbara Cohen, the technician who was responsible for running the American laboratory that produced this vaccine stated:

 At no time did I ever receive or work on chimpanzee kidneys, nor to my knowledge cells derived from chimpanzees.
 I never made, nor do I know of anyone in the lab who made polio vaccine in chimpanzee cells.

+In 2004, the Origin of Aids, a French TV documentary strongly supportive of the OPV hypothesis, appeared on several television stations around the world.